Invertibility for non-Hermitian and symmetric random band matrices with sublinear bandwidth and discrete entries: Introduction

-Let $A_n=(a_{ij})_{1\leq i,j\leq n}$ be a family of square random matrices with independent entries.
-Assume that \begin{enumerate} \item When $|i-j|\leq d_n$, then each $a_{ij}$ is uniformly distributed on $\{-1,1\}$. \item All the other random variables $a_{ij}$ are either identically zero or are arbitrary integer-valued random variables. \end{enumerate} Then whenever $\alpha>\frac{2}{3}$, we have for some universal constant $C>0$. \end{theorem} The assumption on $A_n$ in Theorem \ref{maintheorem} is sufficiently general and covers the following two special cases as mentioned in the introduction. \begin{example}(Block band matrix) Let $A_n$ be an $n\times n$ matrix.
+The assumption on $A_n$ in Theorem \ref{maintheorem} is sufficiently general and covers the following two special cases as mentioned in the introduction. \begin{example}(Block band matrix) Let $A_n$ be an $n\times n$ matrix.
 We say $A_n$ is sampled from a block band matrix ensemble if it has the form

 where the unfilled sites are set zero.
 The blocks $D_1,U_1,T_1,\cdots,D_m,U_m,T_m$ are independent copies of square random matrices with size $d_n$ and having i.i.d. uniform $\{-1,1\}$ entries. \end{example}